virtualcitySYSTEMS/map-ui/documentation/BUTTONS.md

 NavbarManager extends the add method of ButtonManager.
 Additionally, to `buttonComponentOptions` and `owner`, you have to provide a render position.

+Additionally, you can define if the button should be displayed on desktop, tablet, or mobile devices.
+By default, buttons are only shown on desktop and tablet.
+Developers can either write a component supporting both or provide individual components for mobile and desktop/tablet.

 Possible render positions from left to right are defined by the `ButtonLocation` enumeration object:

 ```js